Understanding Breast Cancer -- Diagnosis & Treatment

 What Are the Treatments for Breast Cancer? continued...

 For breast cancer that has metastasized and for breast cancer that has come back, chemotherapy and hormone therapy are the main treatments.
 Hormone therapy may also be beneficial for cancers that are hormone-responsive.
 In addition, biologic modifiers such as trastuzumab (Herceptin) may be useful in helping patients whose cancer has an excess of a particular protein called HER2 that causes the cells to divide and grow more aggressively.
 Surgery may still be an option depending upon the site of recurrence and the extent of other sites of disease.

 Chemotherapy for Breast Cancer

 When breast cancer is limited to the breast or lymph nodes, adjuvant chemotherapy may be given after a lumpectomy or mastectomy.
 This is done to help reduce the chance of breast cancer coming back.

-If the breast tumor is large, chemotherapy or endocrine therapy may be given before surgery to shrink the tumor so it can be removed more easily, or a lumpectomy can be performed instead of a mastectomy.
+If the breast tumor is large, chemotherapy or hormone therapy may be given before surgery to shrink the tumor so it can be removed more easily, or a lumpectomy can be performed instead of a mastectomy.

-Chemotherapy or endocrine therapy may also be given as the main treatment for women whose cancer has spread to parts of the body outside of the breast and lymph nodes.
+Chemotherapy or hormone therapy may also be given as the main treatment for women whose cancer has spread to parts of the body outside of the breast and lymph nodes.

 Radiation Therapy for Breast Cancer